807953261/FastUpstream/README.txt

 																			Compiling

-A Makefile is provided (the executable is giscup.out)
+A Makefile is provided (the executable is giscup.out).

+Dependency: a folder "libs" with the RapidJSON libraryis required.

 To compile, just type "make" (the executable will be giscup.out)